 - Helping organise the gathering and celebration of relative’s lives, on what would have been, their birthday.

 All of this has combined in greater understanding of how ceremonies and rituals transform, not only the central people involved, but also the lives of those who support them.

-Marking Rites of Passage Ceremonies is something I feel passionate about.
-It’s always such an honour and privilege to be part of something so meaningful in people’s lives, and I know that this sense can only continue to grow as time goes on.
+Marking Rites of Passage Ceremonies is something I feel passionate about and when meeting couples, or conducting ceremonies, I’m reminded that I have one of the luckiest jobs in the world!
+It’s always such an honour and privilege to be part of something so meaningful in people’s lives, and I know that this sense only continues to grow as time goes on.

 Wishing you all the best,